Ibrahim Emin: Yukhu

 Ibrahim Emin could play the guitar since his childhood.
 He started his musical career in the early 1980s.
 He formed the group "Yukhu" in 1988.
 In addition to writing the lyrics and composing music of the songs performed by the group, he also played bass guitar in the band.
 In 1989, Yuxu won the music festival called "Golden Autumn" with the song "Xəzərin Sahilində" (On the coast of the Caspian Sea).
 After a while, French manager Pascal invited to perform in France.
 At that time, it was not possible to go directly to France, so they decided to go through Turkey.
-However, due to unknown reasons, they were unable to travel to France and had to stay and perform in Turkey.
+However, for unknown reasons, they were unable to travel to France and had to stay and perform in Turkey.
 Shortly after performing in Turkey, the group began to be recognized.
 He released three albums in Turkey: "Xəzərin Sahilində" (On the coast of the Caspian Sea; 1993), "Sumgayit" (1994), "Ölümə çarə yox" (There is no cure for death; 2001).
 Earthquake occurred in Turkey caused stagnation in the music sector.
 As a result, the band "Yukhu" could not perform for a long time, and the members of the group began to engage in different activities.